 Adaptation in Darwin's Finches

-Beak depth, which is correlated with body size and the ability to crack larger seeds, varies according to drought conditions, which produce fewer, harder seeds in dry years and more and softer seeds in wet years.
-The change is ±5% in extreme years.
-The graph shows a pattern of stabilizing selection, in which beak depth fluctuates around a mean of about 9.6mm.
+In Nutcracker Ground Finches (Geospiza fortis) of the Galapagos Islands, beak depth is correlated with the mechanical force necessary to crack seeds.
+Beak depth varies according to drought conditions: plants in dry years produce fewer, harder seeds, and in wet years greater numbers of softer seeds.
+Only larger birds with deeper beak depths survive in drought years.
+The change is ±5% between extreme years.
+Over time, the graph shows a pattern of stabilizing natural selection, in which beak depth fluctuates around a mean of about 9.6mm.